CLCStriders/striders/_posts/2020-05-06-Strider-of-the-month-April.md

 ---
-title: 'Strider of the Month - March 2020 - Mat Benfield'
+title: 'Strider of the Month - April 2020 - Will Pearce'
 layout: post
 categories:
   - Awards